Diyar-e-Dil: Broadcast

 Hum TV originally scheduled the series for Fridays slot, but Diyar-e-Dil aired an hourly episode on Tuesdays at 8:00 p.m (Pakistan Standard Time).
 During Ramadan the show timings were shifted to 9:00 pm.
 Series has also aired internationally, for North America, New Zealand, Australia and Middle East on Hum TV World.
 It aired on Hum Europe in UK and Europe, on Hum TV USA in USA and Hum TV Mena on UAE.
-All International broadcasting aired with same slot and day, In Ramadan, time slots were shifted to 21:00.
-It was released on Hum TV's sister channel Hum Sitaray on 14 January 2016 airing two episodes (Thursday and Friday) a week.
 Later in 2021, show was dubbed in Pashto and was released on Hum Pashto 1.
 In 2022, it began airing in India under Zee Entertainment Enterprises's distribution on their channel Zee Zindagi.

 Digital release and availability

 Diyar-e-Dil's episodes went available on Hum TV's YouTube channel till its syndication.
 Furthermore In January 2017, it had its digital release on the iflix app, but was taken off the same year as per contracted.
 It was also made available on the Eros Now app.
 On August 16, 2020, the series was digitally released again on Hum TV's YouTube channel, the same month, it also began streaming digitally in India under channel Zee Zindagi on the ZEE5 app.